 In one study, researchers fed middle-aged mice whey protein and witnessed an average increase of 12 percent in their lifespan.
 As we age, our quality of digestion decreases and we start losing bone mass; whey protein helps keep the phenomena of muscles wasting away to a minimum and increases the absorption of nutrients without increasing appetite.

-Certain products that are beneficial to those who are weight training or undergoing a tough exercise regimen can also be beneficial to other people.
+Protein can be beneficial to those who are weight training or undergoing a tough exercise regimen.

 My Protein Brand Of Choice

-IsaPro is whey concentrate without the added carbs or fat and at 100 calories per serving it is perfect for use in smoothies or anytime you want to add extra protein.
+IsaPro Whey Concentrate by Isagenix has 100 calories per serving and 18 grams of protein so it is perfect for use in smoothies or anytime you want to add extra protein.

 What do you think of the benefits of whey?
 Do you use it?